 BEng (Hons) Aerospace Engineering with Pilot Studies

-• Study at one of the largest engineering schools in the UK
+Study at one of the largest engineering departments in the UK

-• 1st in the East of England for Aeronautical & Aerospace Engineering (2023 Complete University Guide)
+1st in the East of England for Aeronautical & Aerospace Engineering (Complete University Guide 2024)1

-University of Hertfordshire aerospace engineers graduate with practical experience of design and development for future aerospace systems.
+On our BEng (Hons) Aerospace Engineering with Pilot Studies degree, you will graduate with practical experience in the design and development of future aerospace systems.
 You’ll get hands-on with our flight simulators, wind tunnels, specialist laboratories and CAE software.
 We have an open-access laboratory policy for students doing experiments in their own time.
 With an emphasis on Computer Aided Engineering, you’ll be using industrial standard software wherever possible.

 We’re members of the CDIO Initiative (Conceive Design Implement Operate), a worldwide network of academic professionals, industry representatives and engineering leaders who have a passion for engineering education and engineering leadership.
 The CDIO framework has been embedded into our undergraduate degree programme, ensuring you’ll put into practice what you learn through “Design and Build” projects during your studies.